folio-org/folio-org.github.io/reference/api/index.md

 #### Versioned API Docs

-To find documentation for each software version, amend the URL of each generated document view to add the version number (major.minor).<br/>
+To find documentation for each software version, amend the URL of each generated document view to add the version number (major.minor).\
 For example [mod-notes](#mod-notes), do `mod-notes/2.11/...`

 #### Explain "views" {#explain-views}